Dremo 2.5 cc Diesel

 The backplate is secured using four countersunk head 3 mm machine screws – another quality touch.
-Countersunk screws create a very elegant appearance due to their heads being flush with the component being secured.
+As with the cylinder fasteners, these screws were apparently made by Drenkhahn himself.
+Countersunk screws create a very elegant appearance due to their heads being flush with the outer surface of the component being secured.
 They also have a greatly reduced tendency to work loose due to the wedging action of the tapered countersink.
 However, they do impose considerable wedge-induced bursting stresses upon the surrounding material which can result in cracking of the eyelets in the casting if too much force is used.
 Snug but not too tight is the condition to aim for!

 OK, now you know as much as I do about this engine’s design and construction features.
 Let’s see how it runs!

-Heading into the testing phase of this study, I wasn't expecting our mysterious subject to deliver any mind-blowing levels of performance.
+Heading into the testing phase of this study, I wasn't expecting this particular example of the Dremo 2.5 cc diesel to deliver any mind-blowing levels of performance.
 The very large-diameter shaft would create a higher-than-usual amount of friction and viscous drag, while the previously-discussed constriction of the bypass passages would unquestionably have a negative effect upon the engine's breathing, particularly at the higher speeds.